MARINE EQUIPMENT CERTIFICATION (MED) WHEELMARK MARKING

-The certification is also known as the “wheelmark” and marks the equipment as suitable.
+The certification, commonly called “wheelmark” and marks the equipment as suitable.
 Once certification has been obtained through a Notified Body, the manufacturer of the product must affix the wheelmark visibly on the product itself, or where this is not possible, on the accompanying documents.
 The marking includes the identification number of the Notified Body and the year of issue year in which the mark is affixed.

 INTERNATIONAL MARITIME ORGANISATION, IMO

 The International Maritime Organisation, IMO, is the United Nations’ specialised agency dealing with the safety and security of international shipping and the prevention of pollution from ships.
 It currently has 175 Member States.